Heart Disease: Major Causes and Natural Support Strategies

 Triglycerides: High

 Regardless of where the LDL value is this is a very dangerous blood lipid panel.
-High TG and Low LDL is the common laboratory finding on a basic lipid panel.
+High TG and Low LDL are the common laboratory findings on a basic lipid panel.
 You can map out all of your LDL and HDL variants with a Vertical Auto Profile or VAP test.

 This test identifies twice as many people at risk than routine cholesterol tests, including those with inherited risk factors who often develop premature heart disease.